-- Western National Life Insurance Company has retained WTIA to manage a portion of its general account assets.
-The dollar amount of assets managed is directly related to premium payments received from policyholders who purchase M&T Annuity Advantage annuity contracts through M&T Securities, Inc. WTIA is compensated based on assets under management.
-Therefore, generally the more premium received from M&T Annuity Advantage annuities sold by M&T Securities, Inc., the greater the assets managed by WTIA, and the more compensation it receives.
+- AIG has retained WTIA to manage a portion of its general account assets.
+The dollar amount of assets managed is directly related to premium payments received from policyholders who purchase M&T Annuity Advantage annuity contracts through MTS.
+WTIA is compensated based on assets under management.
+Therefore, generally the more premiums received from M&T Annuity Advantage annuities sold by MTS, the greater the assets managed by WTIA and the more compensation it receives.

 It is important to note that, while receipt of supplemental payments is among the factors that determine whether a fund family, annuity sponsor, or insurance carrier is treated as an “approved provider,” such payments are not the only factor.
 It is also important to note that none of these supplemental payments are directed or allocated to our registered representatives, and that our registered representatives receive absolutely no additional compensation when they sell approved products.

 The following is a list of approved providers:3

 Western & Southern/ National Integrity

 You can obtain more information about the compensation expected to be received by MTS based in whole or in part upon your purchase of an annuity, insurance policy or mutual fund, or on any alternative insurance quotes provided to you by MTS, by calling MTS Client Solutions at 1-800-724-7788.

 Additional payment and/or compensation information is available in the individual fund or variable annuity/insurance prospectus and Statement of Additional Information, which are available from the fund or insurance company upon request.